-- Try not to speak too fast, as this will heighten the information load of your presentation, which will make your presentation difficult to follow.
+- Try not to speak too fast as this will heighten the information loading of your audience and make you hard to understand.
 You can help yourself in doing so by not jamming too much information in your presentation.
-When speaking slower, it is also easier to clearly pronounce words.
-However, also beware of not speaking too slowly. - Pauses can be used to emphasize the words that follow the pause and give your audience the chance to process the information you just presented them with. - Give yourself the feeling that you are talking to the people at the back of the room.
-This way everyone should be able to hear you.
-If you are talking towards your slides or towards people on the first row, it is difficult for the people in the back to hear you. - Try to find out if you have any distracting fillers by practising your presentation with a group or by recording yourself.
-If you are aware of such fillers, you can try to limit the use of them if they are considered to be distracting. - You do not have to read your slides to your audience.
-They will read them anyway.
+When speaking slower it is also easier to clearly pronounce words.
+However, also beware of not speaking too slow. - o Pauses can be used to emphasize the words that follow on the pause, and give your audience the chance to process the information you just presented them with. - If you are talking towards your slides or towards people on the first row, you are hard to hear for the people in the back.
+Give yourself the feeling that you are talking to the people at the back of the room and everyone should be able to hear you.

+- Try to find out if you have any distracting fillers or filler words by practising your presentation with a group or by recording yourself.
+If you are aware of your fillers, you can try to limit the use of them if they are considered to be distracting. - You do not have to read your slides to your audience.
+They will read it anyway.